-Members of the new RCPI Policy Group on Physical Activity are doctors and allied health professionals working in the Irish health system, many of whom are seeing increasing numbers of patients presenting with illnesses and injuries caused or exacerbated by sedentary behaviour.
+Members of the new RCPI Policy Group on Physical Activity were doctors and allied health professionals working in the Irish health system, many of whom were seeing increasing numbers of patients presenting with illnesses and injuries caused or exacerbated by sedentary behaviour.

-Our doctors want to take action to prevent and reduce ill-health caused by sedentary behaviour by reviewing the latest evidence and proposing practical ways to increase physical activity.
+Our doctors wanted to take action to prevent and reduce ill-health caused by sedentary behaviour by reviewing the latest evidence and proposing practical ways to increase physical activity.

 Physical Activity really is a wonder drug.
 The benefits are far reaching, with significant impacts across physical and mental conditions.
 It can reduce the risk of developing heart diseases, stroke, diabetes and some cancers such as colon and breast cancer.
 It can reduce the risk of depression and dementia by up to 30%.

 Prof Sean GaineCo-chair, Policy Group on Physical Activity

 Only 19% of primary and 12% of post-primary school children receive the daily amount of physical education recommended by the Department of Health and Children.
 More than one in five Irish adults report being inactive.